 FAQ and guidance

 It is intended that data collected from colleges are directly comparable to those collected from higher education institutions (HEIs).
 Therefore, in order to ensure this consistency, information in these documents links to the HESA guidance where it is appropriate to do so.
-But as HESA guidance has been drafted to support HEIs, some redrafting has been necessary to assist colleges.
+However, as HESA guidance has been drafted to support HEIs, some redrafting has been necessary to assist colleges.

 For further information, please email DLHE@hefce.ac.uk